santhoshmj2004/studentmanagementsystem-spring-boot-postAPI-/README.md

 - Followed industry-standard coding practices and implemented layered architecture for scalability and clarity.

 - Enhanced understanding of Java backend development, database integration, and API testing workflows.

+# 🚀 Features

+Add, view, update, and delete student records

+REST API architecture with Spring Boot

+Database operations using Spring Data JPA (Hibernate ORM)

+PostgreSQL integration for persistent storage

+API testing and validation using Postman

+Modular and layered architecture for scalability